jacklam718/react-native-animated-overlay/README.md

 ## React Native Animated Overlay
 React Native Animated Overlay for iOS & Android.

-This is component provided a very basic overlay view.
+This component just provide a very basic overlay view for you to build something on top of this component.

 [Try it with Exponent](https://exp.host/@jacklam718/animatedoverlay-example)